Archive:

 January 29, 2025

 Guest post by Bridget McNulty Tension is the secret sauce that ensures that “I’ll read just one more page before bed” feeling.
 Four ways to ensure your story has the right amount: 1.
 Create a conflict your characters care about Before you plan your story’s main conflicts, choose carefully.
-You want to create conflict that […]
+You want to create conflict […]

 Read More